Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

   --image-tag-mutability MUTABLE
 ```
 #### Log in to ECR via CLI
- - Login to our ECR repo we created abovefor the Python base-image so that we can push images to the repository.
+ - Login to our ECR repo we created above for the Python base-image so that we can push images to the repository.

  ```
 aws ecr get-login-password --region $AWS_DEFAULT_REGION | docker login --username AWS --password-stdin "$AWS_ACCOUNT_ID.dkr.ecr.$AWS_DEFAULT_REGION.amazonaws.com"